-

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

-Both assets deals and shares deals are common, depending on the circumstances and the preference of the parties.
+For the purpose of transferring a real estate, both assets deals and shares deals are common, depending on the circumstances of the transaction and of the preference of the parties.

 -